 - the majority of the devices have GPS Location Tracking

 - Fall Detection is often offered as an optional function, sometimes at extra cost

 - there are also Mobile medical alert buttons which are carried along with a smartphone, and the button has all the sensors for falls and GPS tracking, and when it is pushed, or automatically senses a fall, it will trigger the smartphone which will use an app to call either monitoring, or a pre-selected group of contacts to call in emergency

-- some of the mobile devices are a made in the style of a smartwatch and will have a help button, two way talk communications, GPS Tracking, and other options that each offers built in
+- some mobile devices are a made in the style of a smartwatch and will have a help button, two-way talk communications, GPS Tracking, and other options that each offers built in

 - unmonitored mobile devices often also use apps which have to be downloaded to smartphones, so that the system can be coordinated.

 With the unmonitored systems, the mobile devices are far less varied than the monitored systems.

 Some mobile devices will be paired with an app for smartphones and this will coordinate the system alert calls.

 With the app, you indicate your contacts and their numbers which the system will be calling in an emergency.